microsoft/ARI/docs/user-guide/troubleshooting.md

 **Solutions**:
 1. Close other memory-intensive applications
-2. Use the `-Lite` parameter to reduce memory usage
+2. Use the `-Heavy` parameter to reduce memory usage
 3. Scope to fewer subscriptions at a time
 4. Skip diagram generation with `-SkipDiagram`